 Click on image above for more details (Image Credits: NASA, JHAPL/Alex Parker, Event Horizon Telescope Collaboration, ESA and the Planck Collaboration).

-The FAS Astronomers Blog is a periodic blog with articles about astronomy, the universe, and more.
+The FAS Astronomers Blog is a series of discussions about science, astronomy, the universe, and more.

 It replaced the Young Astronomers Blog and Young Astronomers Newsletter.